 Core Concepts

 brainjar manages AI agent behavior through composable layers.
-Each layer is a markdown document stored on the brainjar server.
+Each layer is a markdown document held in your local SQLite store (or a brainjar serve instance).
 They compose together to form the agent’s full behavior.
 For the full rationale behind this approach, see Why Composable Prompts.

 The layers